-Our Para Rubber Yoga Mats come in four earthy colors: Tropical, Rainforest, Storm and River.
+Our Para Rubber Yoga Mats come in four earthy colors: Storm, River, Rainforest and Tropical.
 The mat’s surface sports a striated pattern that makes each mat unique.
 Our Para Rubber Yoga Mats are equally sticky on both sides making them extra stable.

 Fun Fact: How Rubber Got its Name